 I have been meaning to review Storm Born for awhile now.
 Richelle Mead fans are mostly familiar with the Vampire Academy and it’s spin-off series.
 I am one of those fans who has been reading her books since high school.
 On the other hand, I enjoy her adult novels.
 Almost slightly more than her YA novels.
 I know it may sound crazy, but it’s true.

 I recently picked up Soundless at the library and planning to start reading it this week.
 I’ve heard both positive and negative reviews on this book.
 At the time I read Storm Born, I had looked up what others had said about it.
 The reviews I read for this book are similar to Soundless.
-Even though I’m a reviewer, it’s up to you.
-The Reader, to decide whether the novel is worth reading or not.
+Even though I’m a reviewer, it’s up to you, the Reader, to decide whether the novel is worth reading or not.
 With Storm Born, I’m thankful I pushed out the reviews I discovered and read the book myself.

-Some may argue that Eugenie has no personality or makes stupid decisions.
-To me, she is a woman trying to figure out who she is, escape creepy mythological creatures, and stay alive.
-That above all should constitute as her as a fighter who has the personality of one.
+Some may argue that Eugenie has no personality or makes ridiculous decisions.
+To me, though, she is a woman trying to figure out who she is, escape creepy mythological creatures, and stay alive.
+That above all should constitute her as a fighter who has the personality of one.
 I personally like her as a character and am looking forward to locating the other books in this series!

 My Rating: 7 1/2 out of 10 Book Charms